 A3 – The answer is yes.
 However, there are timing issues that will affect exactly how this will happen.

 1. Typical sequence:

 a.
 In early July, you complete a “Title IV Authorization” which gives permission to the school to use student aid funds to pay for charges other than tuition and fees.
-Permission is granted by going to the “Permissions” section of your Cardinal Station home page.
+Permission is granted by going to the “Permissions” section of your Cardinal Students home page.
 This link will take you to a page with more detailed information at the bottom of which is a link to a pdf file that describes how to access the “Permissions” section.

 b.
 CUA charges your account for medical insurance.
 All students are automatically charged for medical insurance in mid-July or within two weeks following admission to CUA.